ODIM-Project/ODIM/docs/README.md

  Welcome to Resource Aggregator for Open Distributed Infrastructure Management!

-Resource Aggregator for Open Distributed Infrastructure Management (ODIM) is a modular, open framework for simplified management and orchestration of distributed workloads.
+Resource Aggregator for Open Distributed Infrastructure Management (ODIMRA) is a modular, open framework for simplified management and orchestration of distributed physical infrastructure.
 It provides a unified management platform for converging multivendor hardware equipment.
 By exposing a standards-based programming interface, it enables easy and secure management of wide range of multivendor IT infrastructure distributed across multiple data centers.

-Resource Aggregator for ODIM framework comprises the following two components.
+ODIMRA framework comprises the following two components.

 - The resource aggregation function (the resource aggregator)

+  The resource aggregation function is the single point of contact between the northbound clients and the southbound infrastructure.
+Its primary function is to build and maintain a central resource inventory.
+It exposes Redfish-compliant APIs to allow northbound infrastructure management systems to:
+    - Get a unified view of the southbound compute, local storage, and Ethernet switch fabrics available in the resource inventory.
+    - Gather crucial configuration information about southbound resources.
+    - Manipulate groups of resources in a single action.
+    - Listen to similar events from multiple southbound resources.

 - One or more plugins

+  The plugins abstract, translate, and expose southbound resource information to the resource aggregator through RESTful APIs.
+HPE Resource Aggregator for ODIM supports:

+    - Generic Redfish plugin for ODIM (GRF): Generic Redfish plugin that can be used as a plugin for any Redfishcompliant device.
+	- Plugin for unmanaged racks (URP): Plugin that acts as a resource manager for unmanaged racks.
+    - Integration of additional third-party plugins.

 This guide provides reference information for the northbound APIs exposed by the resource aggregator.
 These APIs are designed as per DMTF's [Redfish® Scalable Platforms API (Redfish) specification 1.11.1](https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.11.1.pdf) and are fully Redfish-compliant.